Zelex/aisearch/README.md

 - Be specific in your prompts for better search patterns
 - Add file extensions to focus on specific languages
 - Increase context lines when you need more surrounding code
-- Use word boundaries to avoid partial matches